NBonaparte/schemegen/README.md

 Generated configs will be found in `~/.config/schemegen/configs`.
 It is recommended to symlink them to their default locations.
 ### Post-install script
 A post-install script can be added at `~/.config/schemegen/post.sh`.
 It will be run after writing to configs, and is useful for commands like `xrdb ~/.Xresources`.
-The user should have permission to execute the file.
+The user should have permission to execute the file (`chmod +x [FILE]`).
 ## Usage

-### Accessing images
+Schemegen reads or generates a color scheme, and creates a scheme file in `~/.config/schemegen/schemes` by default.
+More options can be found below.

+### Generating a color scheme based on an image
+Schemegen can generate a color scheme based on a specified image, picking colors closest to the canonical scheme (see coleifer's [blog post](http://charlesleifer.com/blog/suffering-for-fashion-a-glimpse-into-my-linux-theming-toolchain/)).

 `schemegen -i [path/to/image]`

 #### Number of colors sampled